 If the polyurethane sheens have different bases, you’ll ruin the paint by mixing them.

 Can You Use Satin Polyurethane On Semi-gloss Polyurethane?

 You can use satin over semi-gloss polyurethane but the satin polyurethane will not stick unless you strip the glossy layer of the semi-gloss polyurethane.

 Can You Use Semi-Gloss Polyurethane Over Satin Polyurethane?

 You can use semi-gloss polyurethane over satin polyurethane.
 In this case, you don’t need to strip the satin polyurethane since it has no protective glossy layer.
 All you need to do is sand and clean the satin polyurethane before putting the semi-gloss finish over it.

 Is Satin Polyurethane The Same As Water-based Polyurethane?

 Satin polyurethane is not the same as water-based polyurethane.
-Water-based polyurethane is a type of polyurethane paint that is dissolved in water while satin polyurethane is a type of polyurethane finish.
+Water-based polyurethane is a type of polyurethane paint dissolved in water, while satin polyurethane is a type of polyurethane finish.